-Within these two groups - hydraulic oils and hydraulic fluids with low inflammability - there are various types of fluid with different characteristics.
+3.2 Within these two groups - hydraulic oils and hydraulic fluids with low inflammability Types of hydraulic fluid - there are various types of fluid with different characteristics.
 These characteristics are determined by a basic fluid and small quantities of additives.